udacity-om/ud_self_driving_car_engineer/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 6. Example image of the result plotted back down onto the road such that the lane area is identified clearly.

-The lane is drawn onto the warped image using 'cv2.fillPoly()' function and then the image is unwarped using helper function 'unwarpImage()'.
-This unwarped image is combined with the original image using 'cv2.addWeighted()' function to get the final image.
-Using 'cv2.putText()' function, the radius of curvature and position of car are displayed on the final image.
+The lane is drawn onto the warped image using `cv2.fillPoly()` function and then the image is unwarped using helper function `unwarpImage()`.
+This unwarped image is combined with the original image using `cv2.addWeighted()` function to get the final image.
+Using `cv2.putText()` function, the radius of curvature and position of car are displayed on the final image.
 I implemented these steps in lines 78-100, cell 11, advanced_lane_lines.ipynb.
 Here is an example of my result on a test image:

 ![alt text][image9]